 - The main source of fuel reported here is used by the company's fleet, and data is collected from company fuel card use.
-Figures are collated for petrol, diesel, and LPG (when used). - We also report volume of fuel stored onsite to fill the forklifts and logistics HGV vehicles. - Other usage of fuel includes that used by contractors for their fleet and generators.
-Data on contractors' usage is compiled from returns sent in response to a request.
+Figures are collated for petrol, diesel, and LPG (when used). - Other usage of fuel includes that used by contractors for their fleet and generators.
+Data on contractors' usage is compiled from monthly metric returns sent in by the contractors as part of contract reporting.
 See comments under Contractors.